Ron Atkinson: Other TV work

 It was reported Atkinson was being brought in to support Iffy Onuora at Swindon Town in December 2005, and Atkinson and the club appeared to confirm this.
 It later transpired that Atkinson's role was as part of a Sky One documentary about the club being filmed at the County Ground.
 In late January 2006, Atkinson and Swindon Town parted company, with Swindon manager Onuora citing interference as the main reason for stopping the documentary from going ahead.
 Just a week later the cameras turned up at Peterborough United's ground, London Road, to begin filming for the documentary called Big Ron Manager.
 Peterborough were paid £100,000 to allow the filming to take place.

 Atkinson spent the 2006 World Cup recording an amateur video blog and distributing it through the UK-based video sharing site SelfcastTV.com.
 He also provided commentary on the World Cup for the UK digital channel UKTV G2.

 In 2006, Atkinson took part in the BBC Two programme Excuse My French.
 Atkinson, comedian Marcus Brigstocke and television presenter Esther Rantzen were immersed in the French language by staying in a remote town in the Provence region, being compelled to adapt to the French lifestyle and speak the language.
-His assignment at the end of the course was to provide a match analysis on a football match (Paris Saint-Germain – AS Monaco) in French for a French radio station.
-Being a complete beginner to the French language, he found the experience a considerable challenge, although he succeeded.
-The assignment was made more difficult by the fact that the match was a dull goalless draw, leaving him with little to talk about.
+His assignment at the end of the course was to provide a match analysis on a football match (Paris Saint-Germain – Monaco) in French for a French radio station.

 He briefly made a return to television, appearing as a pundit on Football Italia broadcast on Bravo.
-Since Serie A coverage has been shown on Five and ESPN, Atkinson has not been invited as a pundit.
+He left the programme when Bravo lost the broadcast rights to Italian football.

 Atkinson returned to the screen on 16 August 2009 on the Channel 4 reality show Celebrity Wife Swap.
 When questioned about his controversial comments by swappee Tessa Sanderson, he refused to discuss it.

 Atkinson brought out an autobiography 60 Minutes with Ron Atkinson, in which he talks about his controversial comments and his football career.

-Atkinson is currently a pundit on William Hill's "The Punt" podcast and on Manchester United's channel MUTV.
-In October 2019, he made a return to broadcasting, commentating on 6 a side World Cup final in Crete, alongside UK commentator John Gwynne.
+Atkinson is currently a pundit on William Hill's The Punt podcast and on Manchester United's channel MUTV.
+In October 2019, he made a return to broadcasting, commentating on the six-a-side World Cup final in Crete, alongside UK commentator John Gwynne.

 Director of football

-On 23 January 2007, Atkinson returned to Kettering Town, the club he had managed more than 30 years previously, as director of football.
+On 23 January 2007, Atkinson returned to Kettering Town, the club he had managed more than thirty years previously, as director of football.
 It was announced on 19 April 2007 that he had left the post at the Conference North club following his disapproval over the sacking of manager Morell Maison.